sophiekoonin/localghost/content/posts/2021-04-04-virtual-piano/index.md

 {{</ highlight >}}

 ### The waveform
 The shape of the waveform determines the sound that’s produced.
-In an ideal world I'd make my virtual piano sound like an actual piano.
-But generally the virtual pianos you get in software and audio programs are using recorded samples of real piano sounds, rather than algorithmically generated sounds.
+In an ideal world I'd make my virtual piano sound like an actual piano, but the virtual pianos you get in software and audio programs are using recorded samples of real piano sounds rather than algorithmically generated sounds.
 I wanted to generate a sound because I could do it on the client, rather than having to make the client fetch a load of massive audio files of piano sounds.
 Better still, I wanted *someone else* to generate the sound.

-I found the [Google Chrome Labs web audio samples](https://github.com/GoogleChromeLabs/web-audio-samples/tree/gh-pages) repository, which helpfully had some waveform files including a "piano" one which I [copied into my project](https://github.com/sophiekoonin/musicaltheory/blob/master/utils/wavetable.ts).
+I found the [Google Chrome Labs web audio samples](https://github.com/GoogleChromeLabs/web-audio-samples/tree/gh-pages) repository, which helpfully had some waveform files including a "piano" one which I [copied into my project](https://github.com/sophiekoonin/musicaltheory/blob/master/lib/wavetable.ts).

-The `audioCtx` object gives us a function `createPeriodicWave”` which takes two arguments, `real` and `imag` - both of which are arrays of floats that define the various values of the wave.
-They are cosine terms and sine terms respectively, if you’re interested.
+The function `audioCtx.createPeriodicWave` takes two arguments, `real` and `imag` - both of which are arrays of floats that define the various values of the wave.
+They are cosine terms and sine terms respectively, for anyone interested.

 I’m not going to go into the details of the maths behind it, mainly because I kind of understand it but also don’t really, and I... don’t really care that much.
 I know enough to be able to twiddle knobs on a synth and change the sound, but for the purposes of this project, I just wanted something that vaguely resembled a piano.